neilpopham/playground/Tampermonkey/TwitchAutoWatch/README.md

-Will watch a channel page until it goes live and then click the link to watch.
+If the script discovers a channel that is currently offline it will wait until it goes online, and then click the Watch link.